lay-it-out/OOPSLA23-Artifact/README.md

 ### 2.4 Human Understanding of the Ambiguous Sentence (5 min)

-This section presents how one can analyze the cause of ambiguity by inspecting the parse trees of the generated ambiguous sentence, as mentioned in section §7.3.
+This part presents how one can analyze the cause of ambiguity by inspecting the parse trees of the generated ambiguous sentence, as mentioned in §7.3.
 This is a minor result of our evaluation: skip this step if your time is tight.

 In the development shell, run: